 Oh.
-So since he couldn’t longer do the magic trick of hiding some bills, he now had to resort to charging commission.
-Great thing that we still had our USD with us and Rowjie just returned him the Rupiahs.
+So since he couldn’t longer do the magic trick of hiding some bills, he now had to resort to charging a commission.
+The great thing was that we still had our USD with us and Rowjie just returned him the Rupiahs.
 Of course, we didn’t let this scumbag double-cross us and we just left his shop.

-So when you’re in Bali and need to have your money changed to Rupiah, here are some info which may be useful in spotting a fraudulent money changer.
+So when you’re in Bali and need to have your money changed to Rupiah, here is some info that may be useful in spotting a fraudulent money changer.

 This Bali trip could have gone wrong in a manner I did not foresee.
-It also made me realized that I failed to do a lot of things that a traveler should do before leaving his or her home.
+It also made me realize that I failed to do a lot of things that a traveler should do before leaving his or her home.
 That it’s an unspoken rule to research on scams you can possibly encounter when visiting foreign places.
-That when it comes to money, regardless if you’re just buying a sandwich off a fast food chain or having it changed to other currency, always count it before leaving the counter.
+That when it comes to money, regardless if you’re just buying a sandwich off a fast-food chain or having it changed to another currency, always count it before leaving the counter.

 But what’s the ultimate lesson I learned from this?
 Listen to your hungry husband.
 He knows best.